Chesham United F.C.: History

 The 1990–91 season saw Chesham win Division One, earning promotion to the Premier Division.
 They went on to win the Premier Division in 1992–93, but were denied promotion to the Football Conference due to their ground failing to meet the necessary criteria.
 The club were subsequently relegated back to Division One at the end of the 1994–95 season, although they did reach the FA Cup first round, losing 1–0 to Bashley.
 However, they returned to the Premier Division after winning Division One in 1996–97.
 Following relegation to Division One North at the end of the 2002–03 season, the club finished fourth in 2003–04, earning promotion back to the same level, although they were transferred to the Premier Division of the Southern League.

 Chesham finished bottom of the Southern League Premier Division in 2005–06, resulting in relegation to Division One South & West.
 After one season in the division they were transferred to Division One Midlands.
 A fifth-place finish in 2008–09 saw them qualify for the promotion play-offs, in which they lost 2–1 to Nuneaton Town in the semi-finals.
 They reached the play-offs again the following season with a fourth-place finish, and after beating Burnham 1–0 in the semi-finals, they defeated Slough Town 4–0 in the final to earn promotion back to the Premier Division.

 The club went on to qualify for the Premier Division promotion play-offs in 2011–12, losing 3–2 to AFC Totton in the semi-finals.
 The following season resulted in another play-off qualification, this time losing 2–0 to Hemel Hempstead Town in the semi-finals.
 A third successive play-off campaign was secured when they finished as Premier Division runners-up in 2013–14, but after beating Stourbridge 2–1 in the semi-finals, they lost 3–1 to St Albans City in the final.
 The following season saw them reach the first round of the FA Cup for the first time since 1994, and after beating Bristol Rovers 1–0, they were beaten 4–0 by Bradford City in the second round.
-In 2016–17, another first round appearance resulted in a 2–1 defeat at Peterborough United.
+In 2016–17 another first round appearance resulted in a 2–1 defeat at Peterborough United.

+At the end of the 2017–18 season Chesham were placed in the Premier Division South due to league reorganisation.
+They finished fifth in 2022–23 and qualified for the promotion playoffs, but lost 1–0 to Bracknell Town in the semi-finals.
+The following season they were Premier Division South champions, earning promotion to the National League South.

+In 2022 comedian Alex Horne was appointed a director of the club, whose ground had previously appeared as a location in his television series Taskmaster.
+In the 2022–23 season Taskmaster became the club's shirt sponsor.
+In the series 20 episode "Thompson", contestants were tasked with creating miniature representations of Chesham's mascot.